Tackling Tough Challenges Requires a New Perspective

 But vertical development is entirely different.
 It’s about more complex and sophisticated ways of thinking.
 It’s called vertical development because it is based on levels, or stages, of thinking.
-It involves gaining new perspectives and leadership mindsets needed to make the business strategy work.
+It involves gaining new perspectives and leadership mindsets needed to make your business strategy work.

 For example, managers and groups learn to tackle a problem with inquiry — questions, observation, and reflection — before jumping into advocating, lobbying, or deciding.
 This opens the door to deeper understanding, greater clarity, more options, and multiple right answers — which are especially needed for leading in complex, uncertain situations.

 Our research has found that 3 primary conditions support vertical leadership development:

 Leaders have the opportunity to respond to heat experiences when they face a complex situation that disrupts and disorients their habitual way of thinking.
 These situations help leaders discover that their current way of making sense of the world is inadequate.
 As a result, they seek out new and better ways to make sense of their challenge.
 Heat experiences are the what that initiates development.

 Learn more about how to harness heat experiences to accelerate learning in our white paper, Heat Experiences for Development.

 2. Colliding Perspectives

 Leaders also have an opportunity to challenge their existing mental models when they’re exposed to people with different worldviews, opinions, backgrounds, and training.
 These relationships increase the number of perspectives through which leaders experience their world.
 Colliding experiences are the who that enables development.